dxdxdt/proone/doc/htbt.md

   * EAGAIN if the request queue reached the maximum size

-If the thread processing the request receives another Hand-over session sent by another authoritive host, the thread increments the internal counter to enforce the "redirection limit".
+If the thread processing the request receives another Hand-over session sent by another authoritative host, the thread increments the internal counter to enforce the "redirection limit".

-When the submissive host establishes a TLS connection to another authoritive host, the submissive host is required to initiate a Solicit session to request furthur instructions.
-Note that this is where the hosts switch places in the TLS connection - the authoritive host becomes the server and the submissive host client.
+When the submissive host establishes a TLS connection to another authoritative host, the submissive host is required to initiate a Solicit session to request further instructions.
+Note that this is where the hosts switch places in the TLS connection - the authoritative host becomes the server and the submissive host client.

 ### Solicit Session